georgewatson/deoxyribose/README.md

 the loop target explicit results in a clean termination immediately after the jump, for three more bytes.

-## Notes etc.
+## Note

 This is very much a work in progress, and some aspects of the design will probably be changed in backwards-incompatible ways in future versions.
 I would welcome suggestions.

+## Licensing

-The specification and documentation for this project are dual-licensed under a [CC-BY](https://creativecommons.org/licenses/by/3.0) licence and the MIT licence (see the `LICENSE` file), and the interpreter etc. are under an MIT licence.
+The specification and documentation for this project are dual-licensed under a [CC-BY](https://creativecommons.org/licenses/by/3.0) licence and the MIT Licence, and the interpreter etc. are under the MIT Licence.
-I'd love to see them developed and improved upon, but it would be nice to see my name on there somewhere.
+See the `LICENSE` file for more information.

+This allows you to do whatever you want with the software, free of charge, including making modifications and distributing it commercially, provided you retain the contents of the (very short) `LICENSE` file in an appropriate place in all copies you distribute.
+This file includes an attribution to the authors of this repository.

+All potential contributors are expected to license their contributions under the same licence, and *may* add their names to the copyright notice in a pull request.

+Although no patents are, at present, claimed on this software, for the avoidance of doubt, the "without limitation" line in the license text is considered by the authors to be an explicit licence of any relevant patents.